neuml/cord19q/tasks/medical-care.md

 - Most health professionals working in isolation units and hospitals do not receive any training for providing mental health care.<br/>
 - For individuals with a suspected infection who are under quarantine or at home, community health service personnel should provide primary medical care and mental health care.<br/>
 - 6 Despite the common mental health problems and disorders found among patients and health workers in such settings, most health professionals working in isolation units and hospitals do not receive any training in providing mental health care.<br/>
-- Strained health facilities mean reduced care for individuals with other health 31 needs.<br/>
 - It is noteworthy that despite the common mental health problems and disorders found among patients and health workers in such settings, most health professionals working in isolation units and hospitals do not receive any training for providing mental health care .<br/>
+- Moreover, mental health care services for the COVID-19 outbreak are being provided by national hospitals and community mental health centers throughout the country.<br/>

 #### Articles<br/>
 [Long-Term Care Facilities and the Coronavirus Epidemic: Practical Guidelines for a Population at Highest Risk](https://doi.org/10.1016/j.jamda.2020.03.004)<br/>